The NASA Fellowship

-The NASA Fellowship in the History of Space Technology, offered by SHOT and supported by the National Aeronautics and Space Administration (NASA) History Division, will fund one predoctoral or postdoctoral fellow for up to one academic year to undertake a research project related to the history of space technology.
+The NASA Fellowship in the History of Space Technology, offered by SHOT and supported by the National Aeronautics and Space Administration (NASA) History Division, will, funding pending, fund one predoctoral or postdoctoral fellow for up to one academic year to undertake a research project related to the history of space technology.
 The fellowship may support advanced research related to all aspects of space history, leading to publications on the history of space technology broadly considered, including cultural and intellectual history, institutional history, economic history, history of law and public policy, and history of engineering and management.

 The fellowship carries a stipend of $17,000, paid quarterly.
 Funds may not be used to support tuition or fees.
 The NASA Fellow will also receive complimentary SHOT membership for the year of fellowship.
 The Fellow will be offered opportunities to present research results at SHOT's annual meeting, in SHOT's newsletter, in the electronic version of Technology and Culture, through the SHOT web site, or other outlets as appropriate.
 Fellows will carry out their research projects using personal office space, equipment, and supplies.